×

 There probably aren’t many that can top what happened Tuesday night between No. 10 BYU and Clemson.

-Robert Wright III hit a running 3-pointer to beat the final buzzer, capping an remarkable second-half comeback as the Cougars topped the Tigers 67-64 in the Jimmy V Classic.
+Robert Wright III brought the dialed-in crowd to its feet by hitting a running 3-pointer to beat the final buzzer, capping an remarkable second-half comeback as the Cougars topped the Tigers 67-64 in the Jimmy V Classic.

-BYU trailed by 22 points with 19:50 to play, outscoring Clemson 45-20 for the largest second half comeback in school history.
+BYU trailed by 22 points with 19:50 to play then outscored Clemson 45-20 the rest of the way for the largest second half comeback in school history.

 Clemson tied the game at 64-all with 5.4 seconds to play on a basket by Dillon Hunter.
 BYU called time out, advanced the ball from the end line to the front court and called another time out with 1.3 seconds remaining.